jacobpad/jacobpad.github.io/_posts/2020-02-06-Unit-1-Build_Week_Project.md

  For example, the <a href="https://en.wikipedia.org/wiki/2019_Peru_earthquake">8.0 earthquake in Peru during 2019</a>
  measured a depth of <strong>122 kilometers</strong>, and the <a href="https://en.wikipedia.org/wiki/2011_T%C5%8Dhoku_earthquake_and_tsunami">
  9.0 Japan quake in 2011</a> was <strong>29 kilometers</strong> deep.
 It's important to remember the following are the averages of each starting with earthquakes in the 2.5 to 3.0 magnitude range.
-And know, I've dropped the earthquakes less than 2.5 magnitude because I was interested in the ones people would be more likely to feel.
+And know, I've dropped the earthquakes less than 2.5 magnitude because I was interested in the ones people would be more likely to feel and to make sure I didn’t get any seismic activity from things like quarry blasts and mining.
 <img src="https://raw.githubusercontent.com/jacobpad/jacobpad.github.io/master/img/earthquake_depth_and_magnitude_averages.png"
  alt="earthquake_depth_and_magnitude_averages"/>